Chadius/Torrin-TBS/docs/characters/Birnam.md

 He focuses more on control.
 Using powers like the flash fire, he can stun enemies and not knock them down or knock them off guard.

+## Class
+Elementalist with Smooth Talker

+Birnam focuses on the controlling aspects of flame, but he's always ready to crack a joke at his foes's expense.